JackTeam/PathCover/README.md

 ## Profile

-[CocosPods](http://cocosPods.org) is the recommended methods of installation XHPathCover, just add the following line to `Profile`:
+[CocosPods](http://cocosPods.org) is the recommended methods of installation PathCover, just add the following line to `Profile`:

 ```
-pod 'XHPathCover', '~> 0.1.0'
+pod 'PathCover', '~> 0.1.2'
 ```

 ## How to use ##